finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 };
 ```

 Fuhhhh, that's alot.
 What's next?
 Our HTML entry point (of course, because this is web project).
-Let's add some content to our html template:
+Let's add some content to our HTML template:

 ```html
 <!-- src/index.html -->